 Brand reputation: Enhance and protect the Snam’s brand and reputation through ongoing relationships mainly with the financial community and investors (e.g. to disseminate transparent, comprehensive and timely information that can represent the company and its business).

-Diversity and equal opportunities: Promote and ensure equal opportunities for all employees, and protect diversity (race, religion, culture, gender and age) by promoting initiatives for dialogue and collaboration.
+Diversity & Inclusion: Promote and ensure equal opportunities for all employees, and protect diversity (race, religion, culture, gender and age) by promoting initiatives for dialogue and collaboration.

-Relations with local communities: Engagement with local communities in order to develop project activities that can effectively meet stakeholder expectations and also strengthen the license to operate.
+Relations with local communities: Involving local communities in order to develop projects capable of responding effectively to the expectations of stakeholders and which also reinforce the licence to operate.

 Climate Change: Promote strategies to contain climate change, to reduce greenhouse gases and environmental impacts, develop energy efficiency initiatives at Group plants and sites and promote a more sustainable business through the use and production of energy from renewable sources.